dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

 #### Coroutine status

-Similar to threads, coroutines in Lua have status.
+Similar to threads, coroutines can have status.
 In the example below we create a coroutine but instead of printing numbers we print the result of `coroutine.status(c)` which, as you can guess, returns status of coroutine `c`.
 This example will print status `suspended` when invoked in `main` and `running` when in coroutine `c`.
 After the coroutine executes all the commands, it ends up with the `dead` status.
 This mimics status of threads given that they can only be executed one at a time.
 (In case you were wondering, in Lua `..` is a string concatenation operator similar to `+` in most C-like languages.)
 <lua>
 c = coroutine.create(function()
 	print("c is: " .. coroutine.status(c)) -- c is: running